Getting fundamental and price data for international stocks

 At the lower end, there are plenty of firms that cover a handful of exchanges such as Quotestream, which has good US, UK and Canadian coverage.
 But for international investors, it’s probably easier to look at providers that cover a wider range of global markets.

-So the best introductory-level provider here is probably ADVFN, which offers a selection of data from around 80 global exchanges.
-There is a huge amount of information on its site and it’s a decent place for any investor to start while they’re working out exactly what data they need, although it is in desperate need of a more user-friendly web interface.
+One popular introductory-level provider is probably ADVFN, which offers a selection of data from around 80 global exchanges.
+There is a huge amount of information on its site and it’s a reasonable place for any investor to start while they’re working out exactly what data they need, although it is in desperate need of a more user-friendly web interface.

 Initial registration and access to a significant amount of data for a limited amount of time per day is free.
 Fees for premium services vary from £5 per month for some Level 1 services to around £130 per month for a package of Level 2 data on several exchanges.